-Bellevue is a larger medium-sized city located in the state of Washington.
-With a population of 148,164 people and 26 constituent neighborhoods, Bellevue is the fifth largest community in Washington.
+Bellevue is a relatively large city located in the state of Washington.
+With a population of 149,440 people and 34 constituent neighborhoods, Bellevue is the fifth largest community in Washington.

 Bellevue home prices are not only among the most expensive in Washington, but Bellevue real estate also consistently ranks among the most expensive in America.

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.48% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.